 Avoid spammy titles

-If you’ve got a legit mailing list and an interesting content, you shouldn’t have to use BuzzFeed-like expressions to get people to open an email from you.
+If you’ve got a legit mailing list and interesting content, you shouldn’t have to use BuzzFeed-like expressions to get people to open an email from you.
 Spam filters are known to take topics and content into consideration.
 So even if you have a great reputation, full set of authentications and a highly engaged list, sending one “you won’t believe your eyes” email might fail to get it delivered.
-Here are 455 examples of the phrases you just shouldn’t use in your emails.
-You can do better than that.

 Send relevant content